FuelLabs/fuels-rs/docs/src/calling-contracts/multicalls.md

 > **Note:** any transaction parameters configured on separate contract calls are disregarded in favor of the parameters provided to `MultiContractCallHandler`.

-> **Note:** The `MultiContractCallHandler` supports only one contract call that returns a heap type.
-Because of the way heap types are handled, this contract call needs to be at the last position, i.e., added last with `add_call`.

 ## Output values

 To get the output values of the bundled calls, you need to provide explicit type annotations when saving the result of `call()` or `simulate()` to a variable: